 These courses are a continuation of Tenor/Bass Choir for male students with intermediate or advanced skills in sight-reading and choral singing.
-Instruction in this course will continue to support the vocal skills of the changing adolescent male voice.
+Instruction in these courses will continue to support the vocal skills of the changing adolescent male voice.
 Emphasis will be placed upon developing an appreciation for music.
 Students will perform in concert programs and participate in competitive events coordinated by the University Interscholastic League contests.
 Attendance at after school rehearsals and performances will be required to fulfill all course objectives.
 This is a full-year course.
-Course placement is determined by audition.
-Additional supply fees may be associated with this course; however, Plano ISD will take steps to ensure that costs will not prevent access to programs. (see Consumable Supply Fees on page 10)
+Class placement is determined by audition.
+Additional supply fees may be associated with this course; however, Plano ISD will take steps to ensure that costs will not prevent access to programs.
+(See Consumable Supply Fees.)